 - 1/4 cup minced chives

 - Sprinkle chicken with salt and pepper.
-In a large skillet over medium heat, cook chicken in oil 5-6 minutes on each side or until a meat thermometer reaches 170°.
+In a large skillet over medium heat, cook chicken in oil 5-6 minutes on each side or until a thermometer reaches 170°.

 - Meanwhile, in a large saucepan, cook bacon until crisp.
 Drain, reserving 1 tablespoon drippings; set bacon aside.
 Gradually stir broth into the drippings, scraping pan to loosen browned bits.
 Bring to a boil.
 Boil, uncovered, for 5 minutes.
 Add pears; return to a boil.
 Boil, uncovered, for 5 minutes or until pears are tender.